 Key Modules

-Consolidates georeferenced cadastral maps, DGPS-based boundaries, and RoR integration for complete parcel-level visibility.
+Land Information System (LIS): Consolidates georeferenced cadastral maps, DGPS-based boundaries, and RoR integration for complete parcel-level visibility.
 Tracks utilization, ownership status, and mutation progress across jurisdictions.

-AI-driven change detection analyzes periodic satellite imagery to identify land-use changes and encroachments.
+GeoAI Surveillance: AI-driven change detection analyzes periodic satellite imagery to identify land-use changes and encroachments.
 Automated alerts trigger field verification through mobile applications.

-Houses acquisition files, court orders, sale deeds, and payment records in a version-controlled, searchable digital archive.
+Centralized Document Repository: Houses acquisition files, court orders, sale deeds, and payment records in a version-controlled, searchable digital archive.
 Metadata-based search and access governance ensure secure retrieval.

-Provides real-time insight into utilization ratio, encroachment zones, pending mutations, and legal case status.
+Land Dashboard & Analytics: Provides real-time insight into utilization ratio, encroachment zones, pending mutations, and legal case status.
 Enables executive decision-making through visual and spatial intelligence.

-Allows on-site users to navigate plots, collect evidence, and update records instantly.
+Mobile Field Application: Allows on-site users to navigate plots, collect evidence, and update records instantly.
 Field-to-server synchronization keeps the database continuously current.

 Case Studies: From Temple Trusts to Transport Corridors

-Shree Jagannath Temple Administration (SJTA), Puri
+Shree Jagannath Temple Administration, Puri

-• Developed a Web-GIS-based Land Bank System encompassing more than 60,000 land parcels across six districts of Odisha.
+- Developed a Web-GIS-based Land Bank System covering 63,718 land parcels across 18 districts, 135 tehsils, and 2,877 mouzas in Odisha.

 East Coast Railway (ECoR)